 Even at ordinary room temperature, mercury evaporates and the fumes are poisonous.
 It dissolves many metals, including sodium, potassium, tin, copper, gold, and silver) forming alloys called amalgams.
-Mercury is used for electrodes, and in barometers, thermometers, diffusion pumps, and mercury-vapor lamps.
 As it does not amalgamate with iron, mercury is often stored in iron containers.

 Mercury has been known since ancient times and is named after the planet Mercury and after Mercurius, the Roman messenger of the Gods.
 Its chemical symbol (Hg) comes from the Latin hydragyrum, "liquid silver," which has also given rise to the name "quicksilver."